learnitmyway/learnitmyway/content/post/learning-material-software-development.md

 Languages include C, PHP, HTML, CSS, SQL and JavaScript.
 (In 2017 Machine Learning was added and Python had replaced PHP.)

+If you have little or no coding experience and you would prefer to undertake something less gruelling I have included my recommendations in <a href="{{< ref "learn-how-to-code-with-these-resources.md" >}}" target="_blank" rel="noopener">Learn how to code with these resources</a>.
 ## Java

 After developing a strong base of knowledge in computer science I felt confident enough to start specialising